machal/cssmine-content/css3-media-queries.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Or into HTML where reference to CSS file is:
+Or into HTML where reference to a CSS file is:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <link rel="stylesheet"
 href="mobile.css" media="max-width: 480px">
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Minimal/maximal height/width
+### Minimal/maximal Height/width

 A typical media query looks like this: